P-AlaKara/WORDLE-SOLVER/README.md

 This is the first sketch version of a simple Wordle solver written in Python.
 The program attempts to guess the correct five-letter word based on user feedback for each guess.

 ## Features
-- Reads from a dictionary of English words (`words_alpha.txt`).
-This dictionary has been downloaded from https://github.com/dwyl/english-words/blob/master/words_alpha.txt
+- Reads from a list of English words (`all_wordle_words.txt`).
+This list has been downloaded from https://github.com/zulkarnine/WordleSolver/blob/main/all_wordle_words.txt

 - Filters words based on Wordle-style feedback:
   - **Green (g):** Letter is in the correct position.